 Books on Photography Books

 In the last years the interest in Japanese photography books has jumped from non recognition to becoming a must have not only for specialized photo book collectors.
-Books which were completely unknown outside Japan except to a few well informed collectors and researchers are now sold at high prices by rare book dealers and at auctions.1)The latest and most spectacular rare photobook auction was a few months ago at Christie’s in London.
-I know it is a little bit late, but nevertheless I will write a short report about the auction results in another post – after I have received the auction catalogue which I had to buy from a auction catalogue dealer in the US, since the catalogue was sold out weeks before the auction started….
+Books which were completely unknown outside Japan except to a few well informed collectors and researchers are now sold at high prices by rare book dealers and at auctions.The latest and most spectacular rare photobook auction was a few months ago at Christie’s in London.
+I know it is a little bit late, but nevertheless I will write a short report about the … Continue reading

 It all began in 1999 with the exhibition catalogue “Fotografia Publica.
 Photography in Print 1919-1939”.